 When Martha Ann Lewis was born on 20 February 1833, in Franklin, Simpson, Kentucky, United States, her father, Benjamin Franklin Lewis, was 29 and her mother, Joannah Ryon, was 24.
-She married Sanford Bingham on 18 July 1847, in Grand Island, Hall, Nebraska, United States.
+She married Sanford Bingham on 18 July 1847, in Grand Island, Buffalo, Nebraska, United States.
 They were the parents of at least 9 sons and 7 daughters.
 She lived in Weber, Utah, United States in 1870 and Ogden, Weber, Utah, United States in 1870.
 She died on 18 November 1898, in Riverdale, Weber, Utah, United States, at the age of 65, and was buried in Ogden City Cemetery, Ogden, Weber, Utah, United States.

 Do you know Martha Ann?
 Do you have a story about her that you would like to share?
 Sign In or Create a FREE Account